 The push for improved CPD in healthcare comes at a time when practitioners are increasingly stretched; currently, one in 11 NHS England posts are unfilled.
 Maintaining and improving healthcare services through CPD is, therefore, more crucial than ever, and those who actively choose to expand their skill-sets will be in favourable positions professionally.

 In the healthcare sector, qualified practitioners must meet their regulatory bodies’ CPD requirements, and those working in the NHS must meet the Knowledge and Skills Framework (KSF) requirements by undertaking CPD.
 The BDA states that six days a year is the minimum time employers must grant to facilitate CPD.

 The Benefits of CPD

 CPD is good news for everyone; there are numerous benefits of continuing professional development.
-As well as enabling learning to become proactive, it allows individuals to continually up-skill, regardless of their age, job or level of knowledge.
+It allows individuals to continually upskill, regardless of their age, job or level of knowledge.
 In addition, the activity stops practical and academic qualifications from becoming outdated, allows individuals to identify any knowledge gaps, and gives professionals the opportunity to progress to a new specialism.